tom-seddon/ghouls-tng/README.md

 - `TA` ("time attack") - `Y` or `N` depending on whether the test mode is time attack or classic/infinite lives (the distinction being moot in the editor)
+- `SI` ("scoring inverted") - `Y` or `N` depending on whether the scoring mechanic for ascending/descending is inverted.
+When not inverted, climbing 1 row gets you 5 points, and dropping 1 row loses you 5 points; when inverted, it's the other way round.
+You may want to changethis if your level starts at the top of the screen and finishes at the bottom

 ### Glitches and oddities